 Fact: Almost 30% of all fatal car accidents in Florida are the result of drunk driving.

-Given that high percentage, it’s safe to say there are a lot of questions about what to do in the event of an accident involving a drunk driver.
-This is especially true if you’re a victim of this type of car crash.
+Car Accident Drunk Driver: Given that high percentage, it’s safe to say there are a lot of questions about what to do in the event of an accident involving a drunk driver.
+This is especially true if you’re a victim of drunk driving and this type of car crash.

 Recovery from a drunk driving car accident can be multi-layered.
 You may have experienced severe injuries, post-traumatic syndrome symptoms, and vehicular damages.
 Drunk driving car accident claims are handled differently than standard car accidents, and you’ll want to know all the facts before you jump to conclusions and take legal action.